 - Prep: Preheat the oven to 350F.
 Line the 12-count muffin pan with cupcake liners.

-- Crust: Using a food processor, pulse the graham crackers with the filling in into a fine crumb.
+- Crust: Using a food processor, pulse the graham crackers into a fine crumb.
 Add the melted butter and the sugar.
 Pulse until combined.5 graham cracker - five full sheets, 2 tablespoons butter, melted (28g), 2 tablespoons sugar (24)

 - Bake: Evenly distribute the crust into each of the 12 muffin pan.
 Firmly press the crust into place—Bake for 5 minutes.
 Fully cool before filling with cheesecake batter.

-- Prep: Preheat oven.
+- Prep: Preheat oven to 325F/175C.
 All dairy products should be at room temperature.
-Line muffin pan with cupcake liners.

 - In a medium-size bowl using a mixer, beat the heavy cream until you can see traces in the cream.
 Add vanilla and confectioners sugar.2 cups heavy cream (473ml), 1 teaspoon vanilla (4g), ½ cup confectioners sugar (60g)